flarebyte/pico-accountancy/README.md

 > Accountancy script for very simple cases

-CLI tool for managing very simple accountancy
+CLI tool for converting a QIF bank statement to the different csv files useful for accountancy

 Highlights:

 * Written in `Typescript`
+* Understand QIF format
+* Automatically convert rows based on search terms

 ## Documentation and links